edulim/Linux-Immersion/AUDIO/README.md

 # Description

-Files for recording audio with ALSA and pasting the result into Anki.
+Tools for recording audio and pasting the result into Anki.

 - `.asoundrc` is ALSA's user configuration file
 - `record` is a script to start/stop recording playback audio, saving it as `.wav` and copying it to the clipboard